StanfordORB/Stanford-ORB/README.md

 ## Dataset Structure

 Below is the overall structure of our dataset.
-Generally, we provide three commonly used representations of our data: The synthetic blender representation from NeRF, The representation from LLFF, and the vanilla COLMAP representation.
-We provide the LDR and HDR version of all images.
+The dataset is provided under three commonly used representations with LDR and HDR captures:
+1. The blender representation from the NeRF blender dataset (`blender_HDR/LDR`);
+2. The LLFF representation (`llff_colmap_HDR/LDR`);
+3. The COLMAP representation(`llff_colmap_HDR/LDR`).

+Download links are provided on the [project page](https://stanfordorb.github.io).

 ```
 data
 ----- blender_HDR/LDR